 Archives and Climate Change

-Faculty: Eira Tansey
+Instructor: Eira Tansey

 Climate change is one of the greatest contemporary threats to archives.
 Increasingly severe disasters like hurricanes, floods, storms, and wildfires pose immediate dangers.
 Longer-term trends such as migration and rising sea levels may necessitate decisions concerning the geographic relocation of archives.
 Archivists and cultural heritage professionals, regardless of where they are located, should understand the threats related to climate change and how it impacts our work and cultural heritage institutions.

 Participants in this course will: